CancerDataAggregator/CDA-HelpDesk/docs/getting_started/install.md

 ```bash
 jupyter notebook
 ```
-This will launch an interactive notebook in your webbrowser.
+This will launch an interactive notebook in your browser.
 Be sure to import the cdapython modules in your first notebook block:

 ```python
 from cdapython.data_exploration import tables, columns, column_values, column_data_types